komapper/komapper.github.io/README.md

 1. Change version numbers in gradle.properties
 2. Execute `./gradlew updateVersion`
 3. Add new version and url in config.toml
+4. Change the url of old version in config.toml
-4. Commit changes
+5. Commit changes
-5. Create a new branch from the main branch
+6. Create a new branch from the main branch
-6. Change the new branch to a production branch on the Netlify page
+7. Change the new branch to a production branch on the Netlify page
-7. Push main and the new branches to remote
+8. Push main and the new branches to remote

 ### in the old branch

 1. Execute `./gradlew archive`
+2. Change the url in config.toml
-2. Push the branch to remote
+3. Push the branch to remote